-The Company did not restate prior periods as it recognized the effects of retrospective application to shareholders' equity at the beginning of the 2019 annual reporting period, which also includes the date of initial application.
-The adoption of IFRS 9 resulted in no impact to the opening accumulated deficit on August 1, 2018.
+The Company did not restate prior periods as the adoption of IFRS 9 resulted in no impact to the opening accumulated deficit on August 1, 2018.

 Measurement

 Financial assets at FVTOCI

 Elected investments in equity investments at FVTOCI are initially recognized at fair value plus transaction costs.
 Subsequently they are measured at fair value, with gains and losses recognized in other comprehensive income (loss).